Kossay-Zemzem/PAPERFREE-FRONT-REPO-V3/OPENAI_API/client/MDs/TO DO.md

 ### Visual changes
 - [ ] Add icons to sign up page (and other places if possible) [In progress]
 - [ ] -Improve input file design [In progress]
+- [ ]  Figure out how to change file upload text to araribic OR remove it
 - [x] Figure out gradient color to submit button

 ### Other changes